dj1yfk/lcwo/README.md

 git clone https://git.fkurz.net/dj1yfk/lcwo.git
 cd lcwo
 ./docker_build.sh
-./docker_start.sh
+./docker_run.sh
 ```

+(The build script assumes that you have a public ssh-key in `~/.ssh/`.
+If this
+is not the case, please create one with `ssh-keygen`, otherwise the build
+process will fail.)

-Note that this is mainly meant for development and testing purposes, to give
+Note that this Docker image is mainly meant for development and testing
-you a fully working LCWO instance from scratch without any effort.
-For a
+purposes, to give you a fully working LCWO instance from scratch without any
-deployment as a public website this may not be what you want.
+effort.
+For a deployment as a public website this may not be what you want.

 ## Configuration